 - 7.1 Only skaters wearing the designated jammer's star helmet cover are eligible to accrue points. - 7.2 Jammers do not score on their first pass (A.K.A. initial pass) through the pack. - 7.3 After clearing the pack the first time, jammers score points by passing skaters on each subsequent "scoring pass".
 Jammers can score a maximum of one point per blocker per scoring pass through the pack.
 In order to receive a point for passing an opponent the jammer must: - 7.3.1 Pass opposing skaters in bounds, legally, without committing penalties. - 7.3.1.1 Any legal pass counts.
-If a jammer becomes ineligible for a point by committing an illegal action or passing while out-of-bounds, she is allowed an opportunity to repass and score the point. - 7.3.1.2 Once the jammer has cleared the pack by ten feet or two strides, her pass is complete. (see Section 3.4.1 for lead jammer details and Section 4.3 for pack definition). - 7.3.2 Pass the opposing blocker's hips. - Jammers will be awarded a point for each opposing skater who is not on the track once she "breaks through the pack" regardless of the number of points she scored on the lap (see Section 4 for the pack definition).
-If the jam is called before the pass can be completed, the additional points will not be awarded.
+If a jammer becomes ineligible for a point by committing an illegal action or passing while out-of-bounds, she is allowed an opportunity to repass and score the point. - 7.3.1.2 Once the jammer has cleared the pack by twenty feet, her pass is complete. (see Section 3.4.1 for lead jammer details and Section 4.3 for pack definition). - 7.3.2 Pass the opposing blocker's hips. - 7.4 Jammers will be awarded a point for each opposing skater who is not on the track once she has passed all of the blockers and pivots on both teams that are in play regardless of the number of points she scored on the lap (see Section 4 for the pack definition).
+If the jam is called before all blockers and pivots have been passed, the additional points will not be awarded.
 The following are such circumstances: - 7.4.1 Skater who is in the penalty box. - 7.4.2 Skater who has failed to be in formation when the jam started. - 7.4.3 Skater who has removed herself from play. - 7.4.4 Skater who has entered the pack after a penalty served (see Section 6.5.4 for entry rule) and the re-entry occurs after a jammer has entered the pack.

-7.5 Points

-- 7.5.1 Points are earned when the jammer passes each opposing skater, including those who have been knocked to the floor or are out of play. - 7.5.2 Points are announced, verbally and by hand signal, once the jammer has cleared the pack. - 7.5.3 If the jam is called when the jammer is still in the pack, the points for any passed opponents will be announced immediately. - 7.6.
+- 7.5 Points - 7.5.1 Points are earned when the jammer passes each opposing skater, including those who have been knocked to the floor or are out of play. - 7.5.2 Points are announced, verbally and by hand signal, once the jammer has cleared the pack. - 7.5.3 If the jam is called when the jammer is still in the pack, the points for any passed opponents will be announced immediately. - 7.6.
 Grand Slam: If one jammer completely laps the opposing jammer, she will score an additional point each time she fully laps her.